BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-22-kubecon-2018-copenhaguen-day-2.md

 # OPA: The Cloud Native Policy Engine - Torin Sandall, Styra

 Policy enforcement is a fundamental problem for an organisation, and policy decisions should be decoupled from policy enforcement.
 [Open Policy Agent](https://www.openpolicyagent.org/) is an open-source general-purpose policy engine.
-It uses a high-level declarative language, can be used to implement RBAC, has integrations with Istio or Terraform.
+It uses a high-level declarative language, can be used to implement RBAC and has integrations with Istio or Terraform.
 This is not my current priority, but it could be worth taking a look at OPA if you need to add policy enforcement to your application.

 # Kubernetes Multi-Cluster Operations without Federation - Rob Szumski, CoreOS

 A lot of people are using multiple Kubernetes clusters.
 For example, Zalando uses 80.
 It can become a mess to manage all those clusters with their specific components like secrets, controllers, configmaps, etc.
 To solve this problem, a new cli has been created: `kubefed`.
 But Rob explains that this new tool doesn't solve all the problems.
-I.E: You'll have to give access to all-clusters to people and not only few clusters (that breaks isolation), the Federation api must be run by a top-root user (accessing everything), etc.
+I.E: You'll have to give access to all-clusters to people and not only few clusters (that breaks isolation), the Federation API must be run by a top-root user (accessing everything), etc.

 CoreOs brought the concept of [k8s operators](https://coreos.com/operators/).
 Rob explains why that solves problems and why you should use that instead of Federation.